CYW-Allen/restaurant-list/README.md

 ### Additional modifications
 * Make the scrollable area located on the list block.
-* Auto clear the input field when user focus on, and make the previous keyword displayed on above text field.
+* Auto clear the input field when user focus on, and make the previous query string displayed on the above text field.
 * Add prompt when the query result is empty.

 ### Built With